Gagan5278/RestaurantApp/README.md

-# RestaurantApp
+# FLUTTER RestaurantApp
-An demo UI for Restaurant App developed in Flutter.
+## A demo UI for Restaurant App developed in Flutter.